HomeHealth HubWeight Management

 Factoring in calories

-The NHS recommends reducing your daily calorie intake by approximately 600 to start losing weight.
-This means a target of:
+The NHS recommends reducing your daily calorie intake by approximately 600 might help you start losing weight.
+However, individual needs may differ depending on age, weight, height, levels of activity, and overall health.
+For some people, this might mean a target of:

 1,900 calories (kcal) per day for men